biennui1998mu/Enterprise-eTutoring/README.md

 In frontend and backend folder, install npm

-In backend terminal - run: npm run dev
+To run the web application:

-In frontend terminal - run: ng serve
+in terminal of folder run: npm run deploy